ftnapps/jamnntpd/ReadMe.txt

 The behaviour of JamNNTPd can be configured using the configuration options specified below.
 These can be given to JamNNTPd in two ways:

-1) As command-line arguments
+1) As commandline arguments

-2) In a configuration file (see -config command) with one option on each line.
+2) In a configuration file (see -config command).
 The preceding dash (-) is optional when an option is given in a file, it will be added if missing.
+   A configuration file with the default settings can be created with the -create option.

-If JamNNTPd is run without any command-line arguments at all, it will attempt to read options from a file called "jamnntpd.config" if present.
+If JamNNTPd is run without any commandline arguments at all, it will attempt to read options from a file called "jamnntpd.config" if present.
 Under Linux, JamNNTPd  will look for this file in the "/etc" directory and under Windows in the current directory.

 It is not necessary to specify any configuration options at all unless when fine-tuning JamNNTPd, the default have been designed to be sensible.